alanmimms/kl10/doc/notes.md

 # TODO
+* Find all UCR4/USR4 uses and look for active-low schematic symbol and switch sense on .SEL signals.
+This has already been done in clk.sv.

 * Convert cram-defs.svh to package
 * Convert ebus-defs.svh to package

 * Use associative array to build list of iEBUSdriver modules for top.v synthesis?
 * Define methods for EBUS access in iEBUS
 * Go through the rev 'F' CON and make sure that is what I implemented.